NAU-IoT/CSVtoSQL/README.md

 # CSVtoSQL
-This repository contains a method to autonomously convert CSV file data into a SQL database
+This repository contains a method to autonomously convert CSV file data into a SQL database if the csv file has not been modified within 24 hours

 ## Dependencies